callmeGoldenboy/detection-prototoype-without-logs/README.md

 # detection_prototype
-A prototype for detection of web scraping that uses some attributes found in the header of a request
+A prototype for detection of web scraping that uses some attributes found in the header of a request.
+Done in collaboration with @amarhod for bachelor's thesis project